-	Why wall paneling is an important part of the AWSRead More
+Why Wall Paneling is an Important Part of the AWI StandardsRead More

-What You Should Know About Wood Veneer Wall Panels & the AWS
+What You Should Know about Wood Veneer Wall Panels & the AWI Standards

 Architectural wall panels are used in many woodworking projects.
 They look beautiful and have a huge aesthetic impact.
-Despite the end result, it is often challenging to build architectural wall panels that meet both design specifications and the Architectural Woodwork Standards (AWS).
+Despite the end result, it is often challenging to build architectural wall panels that meet both design specifications and the AWI Standards.

-Wall paneling is an important part of the AWS because there are generally complexities that come throughout a wall paneling project; in the layout fabrication, the finishing and in the installation of the wall panel design.
-The architectural woodwork standards mean that these complexities are addressed upfront and before the woodworking project begins.
+Wall paneling is an important part of the AWI Standards because there are generally complexities that come throughout a wall paneling project; in the layout fabrication, the finishing and in the installation of the wall panel design.
+The AWI Standards mean that these complexities are addressed upfront and before the woodworking project begins.

-Meeting the Architectural Woodwork Standards also ensures that the quality of wall paneling work remains consistently high and that everyone involved has the same understanding of the project.
+Meeting the AWI Standards also ensures that the quality of wall paneling work remains consistently high and that everyone involved has the same understanding of the project.